amarnane/useful-phd-stuff/docs/working-on-a-remote-server.md

 ## ssh connections
 `ssh` or [Secure shell](https://geekflare.com/understanding-ssh/) is a protocol used to access remote computers over a network.
 The link will describe it better than I can but the main thing to know is that it is a way to access other computers in a safe way.
 It is very secure and as a phd student the main thing to know is you can use it work remotely, create passwordless connections and passwordless git repos.
-If you ever want to use a cluster or connect to the biginf server, `ssh` is the way to do it.
+If you ever want to use a cluster or connect to the *infserver* server, `ssh` is the way to do it.
 On linux the connections are done through the terminal (or vscode as I described above).
 On windows, it used to be a bit trickier but you can now access it through [powershell](https://lazyadmin.nl/powershell/powershell-ssh/) and vscode.

 To connect to a remote computer you go to the terminal and type the simple command
 ```
 ssh username@server.addresss
 ```
-So to connect to `biginf` I type
+So to connect to `infserver` I type
 ```
-ssh amarnane@big.inf.ed.ac.uk
+ssh amarnane@server.inf.ed.ac.uk
 ```
 You will then receive a prompt to enter my password and are connected.